LogsieSA/post-modular-synth/README.md

 8. Cables to connect the node to the mixer.

 OPTIONAL BUT ENCOURAGED:

+9. A server rack to mount it all.
 10. A network interface card that supports PTP to some extent.
 11. An audio interface, PCs send out a -10dBV signal, a mixer normally expects +4dBV.
 You *can* turn the gain up everywhere, but it leaves you with a faint white noise.
 12. A spare GPU for the drum machine/master.